juicedata/juicefs-csi-driver/README.md

 		* `JFS_AUTO_UPGRADE_TIMEOUT`: the timeout for auto-upgrade in seconds(default `10`)

 		configure the above environment variables when deploy JuiceFS CSI Driver.
 Notice JuiceFS CSI Driver need to be re-deployed to ensure the environment variables are applied to controller and node driver.
+* kustomize 3.x is required to build some examples.

 ## CSI Specification Compatibility